 If your operation is in the afternoon, it is a good idea to bring an overnight bag, just in case you need it.
-Include pyjamas, slippers, wash things, hairbrush, toothbrush and toothpaste.
-You should also bring any medications that you take, like inhalers.
+Include pyjamas, slippers, wash things, a hairbrush, a toothbrush and toothpaste.
+You should also bring any medications that you take, such as inhalers.